minio/directpv/docs/installation.md

 kubectl directpv install
 ```

-This will install `directpv` driver in the kubernetes cluster.
+This will install `directpv-min-io` CSI driver in the kubernetes cluster.

 **Notes:**